• Please read this page before messaging it has a lot of info.

 • WHEN MESSAGING INCLUDE: • Description of the imagery (i.e. what do you want?
 Hero, Crain, Dragon, Koi, Floral etc...). • Black & Grey or Color. • Amount of skin & the area to be tattoo'd. • Budget and possibly your time frame. • Traveling from afar or local. ... • Over 40,000 hours in the skin, over 20,000 people tattoo'd.
 Now in his late 50's Clark is currently tattooing 5 people a week (one a day). • The full sized style of tattooing is for serious people only.
 Each tattoo is a serious & time consuming project, Serious for the client as well as the craftsman.
-Clark also enjoys doing the smaller 6" to 12" tattoos - known in Japan as "one-point tattooing". • Clark tattoos Wednesday - Sunday at 1:00p. - Please let us know which of these days of the week are best for you. • E-mails are answered in the order received. • Clarks calendar usualy booked 3 to 6 months out.
+Clark also enjoys doing the smaller 6" to 12" tattoos - known in Japan as "one-point tattooing". • Clark tattoos Wednesday through Sunday At 1:00p. - Please let us know which of these days (Wed-Sun) are best for you. • E-mails are answered in the order received. • Clarks calendar usually booked 5 to 8 months out.
 Please be patient and understanding... it's never his intention to put anyone off. • Clark works from a private, invite only, one on one shop.
 It is quiet and not open to the public.
 He does not have a walk-in street shop.
 You will be sent the shop address for the consultion.